suicidesquadpoc/mena-advisor/README.md

 ```

 ### Running the tests
-Mocha, Chai and Supertest are used for Test coverage.
+Mocha, Chai and Supertest are used for Test Automation.

 - Mocha is a test runner for NodeJS, used to define test cycles and scenarios. (https://mochajs.org)
 - Chai offers a more human like language to do assertions, expects, etc. (https://www.chaijs.com)